Pshy0/pshy-license/README.md

 Modified versions must be identified as such.

-If the sources of a sub-licensed versions of the software are disclosed under a different license, then permission is implicitely granted to incorporate the modifications to the original project, under the original license.
+If the sources of a sublicensed versions of the software are disclosed under a different license, then permission is implicitely granted by the contributors to incorporate the modifications to the original project, under the original license.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,